cx-language/cx/README.md

 - Run the `format` CMake target to format the code.
 - Run the `lint` CMake target to check if the code is formatted.

-The build system also installs a git pre-commit hook that runs `lint`.

 ## License

 This implementation of Delta is licensed under the MIT license, a permissive